 The purpose of this course is to view the process of healing and transformation in the emotional body through the lens of Chinese medicine to more effectively assess, treat and support patients.
-Objectives: 1) Provide students with experiential and didactic skills for engaging patients on the emotional level and integrate these skills with other diagnostic and treatment skills previously learned in the program; 2) Understand the process of emotional transformation and development of emotional intelligence within the context of qi and the principles of Chinese medicine.
+Objectives: 1) Provide students with experiential and didactic skills for engaging patients on the emotional level and integrate these skills with other diagnostic and treatment skills previously learned in the program; 2) Understand the process of emotional intelligence within the context of qi and the principles of Chinese medicine.
 Credits: 1.50

-Clinical Observation: Discussion of Case Presentation
+ACP759/FPD759/MOM759 Clinical Observation: Discussion of Case Presentation

 Clinical students present patients in class for observation and discussion.
 Students discuss the many issues that are involved in the treatment of a patient.
+Credits: 0.75 Prerequisite: ACP758/FPD758/MOM758